nchelluri/who-is-hiring/README.md

 All data is stored locally.
 No data about any filters you use, links you click, posts you remove from the listing, etc., are ever sent anywhere.
 There are no analytics.

+Try the Go port of this tool: https://github.com/nchelluri/hnjobs

 Run it by typing `./generate.rb`.
 It will generate a file called `who-is-hiring.html` that you can view in your web browser.
 You can add the `--refresh` parameter to refresh this month's data.